|WA8LMF Home Page | WA8LMF Resume | Main APRS Page | HF APRS Operation | Updated 15 February 2023|

 is already apparent.
 For the identical APRS compressed position report and

-short comment string generated by UIview, MFSK takes about FIVE times longer to send than VARA.
+short comment string generated by UIview, MFSK takes about EIGHT times longer to send than VARA.

 It will be interesting to see if the much longer (slower) symbols of MFSK fare better in the real-life world of the lower HF frequencies plagued with multi-path and selective fading distortion, especially in the twilight periods of propagation.

-The test road trip for this project will be a round-trip drive from the East Lansing, Michigan area to Traverse City, Michigan and back, for an amateur radio swap meet on the 11th of February.
+The test road trip for this project was supposed to be a round-trip drive from the East Lansing, Michigan area to Traverse City, Michigan and back, for an amateur radio swap meet on the 11th of February.
 Traverse city is about 150 miles / 240 Km from East Lansing "as the crow flies".
 The driving (road) distance is about 180 miles / 290 Km.

 From my previous tests, direct ground-wave propagation extends out from the home location about 25 miles / 40 Km.
 This should not be affected by changes in HF propagation.